derailed/k9s_site/_topics/plugins.markdown

 * `$POD` while in a container view
 * `$COL-<RESOURCE_COLUMN_NAME>` use a given column name for a viewed resource.
 Must be prefixed by `COL-`!

+NOTE: Take a look at some of the [Community Custom Plugins](https://github.com/derailed/k9s/tree/master/plugins) contributed by your K9sers friends.

 <br/>
 <div class="note">
   <i class="fas fa-skull"></i> Work in progress...
 Options and layout may change in future K9s releases as this feature solidifies.